wyc/haskell-intro/haskell-intro.md

-% How to Learn You a Haskell
+% Getting Started In Haskell
-% Wayne Chang (wayne@wyc.io)
+% Wayne Chang (wayne@wycd.net)
-% May 8th, 2017
+% Nov 4th, 2017

 # Slides and Exercises

-After installing Git, you can run this command to download the slides and exercises.
+With Git installed, you can run this command to download the slides and exercises.

 ```bash